-The impact of the development will have a negative impact on the identified heritage resources on Remainder of the Farm No. 142, Remainder of the Farm, No. 144, and Plot 1890 Boegoeberg Settlement (Prieska).
-The cultural material is without any substantial archaeological context and deemed not conservation worthy.
-The negative impact is, therefore, negligible.
+The impact of the development will have no negative effect on any heritage resources within the development footprint.
+The burial grounds are well outside the development footprint and should not be affected by the proposed project.
 The probability of the development impacting on palaeontological heritage during the construction phase is regarded as minimal, and the significance of the impact occurring, low.